arthai-marketplace

 The container image (arthai/intelligence) Watchtower sidecar — pulls + restarts the container Daily, automatic

-The skill on disk (/otel-setup) Standard plugin update — /plugin update sentinel@arthai-marketplace When you update plugins
+The skill on disk (/otel-setup) Standard plugin update (auto-update, or reinstall the bundle) When you update plugins

 Your local compose file (~/.arthai/docker-compose.yml) Re-running /otel-setup — overwrites with the latest template Only when you run the skill again